Servantworks a U.S. based 501(c)3 organization committed to personal and societal transformation, based on the life and teachings of Jesus.

 Deep Before Wide

-Our healing, recovery and leadership-development focus requires a slow approach.
-We do not attempt to reach large numbers of people.
-Instead we focus on training leaders who will one day impact many.
-Our goal is to be teachers who thrill in the success of our students.
+Our healing, recovery and leadership-development emphasis require a slow, small approach.
+We try to choose a narrow, quality focus, and our goal is to be teachers who thrill in the success of our students.